 And we bring a ton of our own props to change it up a bit.

 Another idea for outdoor Christmas pictures is at a local park.
 I actually think dog parks can be a great option if it’s in a scenic area.
+That’s because they are usually less crowded than other parks/playgrounds.

-If you are doing family photos with little kids, you can bribe them with a visit to the playground after you are done doing photos.
+However, if you are doing family photos with little kids, you can bribe them with a visit to the playground after you are done doing photos.

 Or find a park without a playground if you feel that might be too big of a distraction.